NateJonesIII/Redux_eStore/README.md

 ## Description

-An ecommerde store built using apollo server, graphql
+An ecommerce store built using apollo server, graphql

 ## Table of contents